For Healthcare Providers

 Pasteurized donor human milk may be required for infants who are diagnosed with severe formula intolerance and/or failure to thrive.
 Donor milk may also be ordered for NICU graduates and pediatric patients with severe reflux, GI diagnoses, cardiac conditions, kidney or liver disease, spinal muscular atrophy, or other congenital or acquired conditions.
 In Illinois, some insurance plans may cover donor milk with specific indications and coverage rules.
 For more information, please review our Insurance Coverage Fact Sheet.

 Milk Bank WGL is accredited by the Human Milk Banking Association of North America (HMBANA) and regulated by the Food and Drug Administration, Illinois Department of Public Health, and Elk Grove Village Health Department.
 Our Food Safety Plan identifies potential biological, chemical, and physical hazards in each processing step.
 Certified Preventive Controls Qualified Individuals (PCQIs) identify the preventive controls, verifications, and validations to prevent the risk of hazard.
 Our Food Safety Plan is continuously revised to improve the safety and quality of the products we dispense.

-To receive our hospital toolkit or to learn more about establishing a donor milk program at your hospital, please contact our Education Coordinator, Nicole at email@example.com
+To receive our hospital toolkit or to learn more about establishing a donor milk program at your hospital, please contact our Clinical Manager, Amber at email@example.com.

 Click here to learn more about accessing donor milk for outpatients.